 (The Atlantic, September 8, 2010)

 But, frankly, I do not know what the sensation or consternation is all about.
-After all, Castro is merely admitting in words what he and his brother Raul have been admitting in deeds for years.
+After all, Castro is merely admitting in words what he and his brother Raúl have been admitting in deeds for years.
 Specifically, like their Russian and Chinese patrons, they have been eschewing the communist model of economic development in favor of the capitalist one.

-I predict that the pragmatic Raul will emulate his new Chinese patrons by pursuing liberal economic policies while imposing even stricter political and military controls in Cuba.
+But I knew it would be thus.
+As iPINIONS predicted four years ago, pragmatic Raúl would emulate China by pursuing liberal economic policies while imposing even stricter political and military controls in Cuba.

 And, given that the Chinese have managed to maintain totalitarian political control while building a capitalist economy that is the envy of the world, is it any wonder the Castros are seeking to emulate them?

 By contrast, what is truly newsworthy is the extent to which Fidel seems to be atoning for his rhetorical sins.
-Because he has made a point in recent months of proselytizing the pacifist philosophy of Mahatma Gandhi instead of fomenting the revolutionary philosophy of Vladimir Lenin – for which he was notorious.
+Because he has made a point in recent months of proselytizing the pacifist philosophy of Mahatma Gandhi instead of fomenting the revolutionary philosophy of Vladimir Lenin, for which he was notorious.

 Indeed, nothing is more curious in this respect than the way Castro is not only beseeching world leaders to pursue nuclear disarmament but also publicly rebuking his presumptive ally, Iranian President Mahmoud Ahmadinejad, for his anti-Semitic rhetoric.
 In fact, here’s how he expressed informed compassion for the Jews during the interview referenced above: